How to Handle Job Abandonment When an Employee Disappears Without Notice?

 umakanthan53

-The official endorsement of " No Acceptance " on a registered letter sent by post to any person at his last known address means " Refusal " by the addressee which in effect would amount to "service of the letter".
-It also implies that he lives/ resides in the same address.
-So legal notice, if any can be further sent to him/her at the same address.
-Simultaneous Publication in local vernacular and English editions of some popular News Papers would be more effective means of service of communication to the absconder.
+The official endorsement of "No Acceptance" on a registered letter sent by post to any person at their last known address means "Refusal" by the addressee, which in effect would amount to "service of the letter."
+It also implies that the person resides at the same address.
+Therefore, a legal notice, if any, can be further sent to them at the same address.
+Simultaneous publication in local vernacular and English editions of some popular newspapers would be a more effective means of communication to the absconder.

 HR4NATION

-2. You can send the letter through email which is accepted as proof by courts.
+2. You can send the letter through email, which is accepted as proof by courts.

 nikkie77

-It is not just the amount but a message we would want to pass on to the employees, he was a freelance trainer so a relieving letter hardly matters to him.
-The total recovery amounts to around Rs.70K.
+It is not just the amount but a message we would want to pass on to the employees.
+He was a freelance trainer, so a relieving letter hardly matters to him.
+The total recovery amounts to around Rs.
+70K.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute